jackhhale/comp20-jhale/README.md

 ### What is this purpose of this Git repository?

-This Git repository holds the various projects I completed for Ming's Web Security Course
+This Git repository holds the various projects I completed for Ming's Web Programming Course

 ### What was your favorite lab or assignment and why?